Sudan Tribune: Plural news and views on Sudan

 While the ceasefire has largely held, the UN mission chief warned that a recent spike in inter-communal clashes risks spilling into more serious political violence.

-At the same time, some 900,000 people have been affected by flooding which has washed away crops, destroyed homes and sparked fears of famine.
-Humanitarians have launched a $1.5 billion plan to support some 5.6 million people next year.
+According to the UN Office for Co-ordination of Humanitarian Affairs (UNOCHA), nearly a million people have been affected by flooding, which has washed away crops, destroyed homes and sparked fears of famine.

+Aid agencies recently launched a $1.5 billion plan to support about 5.6 million people next year.

-Shearer said the choices that South Sudan’s leaders make now will determine this country’s future for generations to come.
+Shearer said the choices South Sudan’s leaders make now will determine the country’s future.

+South Sudan descended into civil war in mid-December 2013 when President Kiir accused his former deputy Machar of plotting a coup, allegations the latter denied.

+In September last year, the country’s rival factions signed a revitalized peace deal to end the civil war that killed tens of thousands of people and displaced millions.

 (ST)